From Abstract Rewriting Systems to Abstract Proof Systems: Abstract rewriting systems

 \section{Abstract rewriting systems}

-Rewriting theory knows many kinds of rewriting systems such as $\lambda$-calculus, term rewriting systems (TRSs), combinatory reduction systems (CRSs), higher-order rewriting systems (HRSs), graph rewriting systems, and more.
+Rewriting theory knows many kinds of rewriting systems such as the $\lambda$-calculus, term rewriting systems (TRSs), combinatory reduction systems (CRSs), higher-order rewriting systems (HRSs), graph rewriting systems, and more.
 In addition to the development of theory that is specific to each kind of rewriting system, it turned out to be very useful to develop also an abstract rewriting theory, in which the concrete form or structure of objects in a particular rewriting system is not taken into account.
 It turns out that even in a fully abstract framework interesting statements can be formulated, for example, about how properties of the reflexive-transitive closure $\sred^*$ of a rewrite relation $\sred$ follow from properties of $\sred$, or from properties of the set of rewrite steps that induces $\sred$.

 Among the first concepts in abstract rewriting theory were the results for `replacements systems' by Staples (1975), and for `abstract reduction systems' by Klop (1980).
-In their most simple formulation, the abstract reductions systems \cite{terese:2003} are defined as follows.
+In their most simple formulation, abstract reduction systems \cite{terese:2003} are defined as follows.

 \begin{definition} \normalfont An \emph{abstract reduction system} is a structure $\pair{A}{\sred}$ consisting of a set $A$ with a binary \emph{reduction relation}~$\sred$ on $A$. \end{definition}

 In a more general definition of `abstract rewriting system' (see also \cite{terese:2003}), this notion denotes a system $\pair{A}{\{\sired{\alpha}\}_{\alpha\in I}}$ consisting of a set and a family of binary reduction relations on $A$.
 However, the results in \cite[Ch.~1]{terese:2003} bear witness to the fact that even the simple version of abstract reduction system is a very fruitful concept that leads to many interesting results, which due to their abstract character can be applied to rewrite systems in general.